cwendorf/simplePipes/README.md

 ### Overview

 `simplePipes` is a small R package that implements a variety of simple pipe operators.
 It has less error checking than major R packages (like `magrittr` or `dplyr`) but contains more varieties -- both forward and backward versions of basic, tee, wye, exposition, compound assignment, and dot pipes -- and introduces the concept of through pipes.
-It also implements syntax that is simpler and more flexible than possible in the R native forward pipe.
+It also implements syntax that is simpler than the R native forward pipe.

 ### Installation